Princess Ingrid Alexandra of Norway

-Princess Ingrid Alexandra of Norway (born 21 January 2004) is the eldest child of Crown Prince Haakon and Crown Princess Mette-Marit, and the grandchild of King Harald V. She is second in line of succession to the Norwegian throne after her father.
-She is expected to become the country's second female monarch, after the 15th-century Queen Margaret.
+Princess Ingrid Alexandra of Norway (born 21 January 2004) is the elder child of Crown Prince Haakon and the second child of Crown Princess Mette-Marit, and a grandchild of King Harald V. She is second in line of succession to the Norwegian throne after her father.
 She represents the fifth generation of the sitting Norwegian royal family of the House of Glücksburg.
 She has a younger brother, Prince Sverre Magnus, whom she ranks above in the line of succession after the implementation of absolute primogeniture in 1990.

 Birth and baptism

-Born on 21 January 2004 at 9:13 am in The National Hospital, part of the Oslo University Hospital in Oslo, Princess Ingrid Alexandra is the first child and only daughter of Crown Prince Haakon, heir apparent to the throne, and the second granddaughter of King Harald V and Queen Sonja.
-Her mother, Crown Princess Mette-Marit, has a son named Marius Borg Høiby, born in 1997 from a previous relationship.
-Following Ingrid Alexandra's birth, the already well-regarded royal family experienced an upsurge of popularity.
+Born on 21 January 2004 at 9:13 am in The National Hospital, part of the Oslo University Hospital in Oslo, Princess Ingrid Alexandra is the first child and only daughter of Crown Prince Haakon, heir apparent to the throne.
+She is the granddaughter of King Harald V and Queen Sonja.
+Her mother, Crown Princess Mette-Marit, has a son named Marius Borg Høiby, born in 1997 from a previous unmarried relationship with Morten Borg.

 Ingrid Alexandra was baptised by Bishop Gunnar Stålsett in the chapel of the Royal Palace on 17 April 2004.
-Her grandfather the King, her aunt Princess Märtha Louise, the Crown Prince of Denmark, the Crown Princess of Sweden, the then Prince of Asturias, and her maternal grandmother Marit Tjessem were her godparents.
-The Crown Prince of Denmark and the Prince of Asturias were unable to attend the christening due to their respective weddings scheduled to occur within a month of the christening.
+Her grandfather the King, her aunt Princess Märtha Louise, King Frederik X of Denmark, the Crown Princess of Sweden, King Felipe VI of Spain, and her maternal grandmother Marit Tjessem were her godparents.
+The then-Crown Prince of Denmark and then-Prince of Asturias were unable to attend the christening due to their respective weddings scheduled to occur within a month of the christening.

 On 31 August 2019, Ingrid Alexandra was confirmed in the Palace Chapel in Oslo with all her godparents present.

-Education
+Education and military service

+School education

-Ingrid Alexandra started her first day of school on 19 August 2010 at Jansløkka elementary school, a local state school attended by her half-brother.
+Ingrid Alexandra attended Sem Kindergarten in Asker, Akershus from April 2006 until August 2010.
+She started her first day of elementary school on 19 August 2010 at Jansløkka School, a local state school attended by her half-brother.
 Her parents chose the school because they wanted her to have as ordinary a childhood as possible.
-Newspaper reports said Princess Ingrid Alexandra would walk to school with her half-brother, and local citizens could expect to see her occasionally out in the community with her classmates on school outings.
+Newspaper reports said Ingrid Alexandra would walk to school with her half-brother, and local citizens could expect to see her occasionally out in the community with her classmates on school outings.
 School officials hoped to make the school a place where the princess could make friends and enjoy some relief from public scrutiny.

-On 17 June 2014, the Norwegian Royal Family notified the public that from the start of the 2014–2015 school year, Princess Ingrid Alexandra would transfer to the private English-language Oslo International School, reportedly because her parents wanted her to be fluent in English.
-Her younger brother, Sverre Magnus, was to transfer to Oslo's Montessori school.

-Princess Ingrid Alexandra was transferred to Oslo's Uranienborg School to complete her lower secondary education.
-In the fall of 2020 she began further schooling at Elvebakken Upper Secondary School in Oslo.
+On 17 June 2014, the Norwegian royal family announced that from the start of the 2014–2015 school year, Ingrid Alexandra would transfer to the private English-language Oslo International School, reportedly because her parents wanted her to be fluent in English.
+Ingrid Alexandra was transferred to Oslo's Uranienborg School to complete her lower secondary education.
+She was part of the student council at Uranienborg School.
+In the fall of 2020, she began further schooling at Elvebakken Upper Secondary School in Oslo.
+She graduated in April 2023.
+After her graduation, Ingrid Alexandra worked as a school assistant and environmental worker at Uranienborg School.